 Find out the top 5 exclusive experiences that you can have on your next European adventure.

-5. Private hot air ballon ride and picnic in the Alentejo plains of Portugal:
+5. Private hot air balloon ride and picnic in the Alentejo plains of Portugal:

-The Alentejo region of southern Portugal may be the countries largest but it hides many of its best kept secrets.
-Medieval castles, wondrous cliffs which nearly fall into the sea, vast plains and coastlines create one of the most beautiful and unspoiled regions of Portugal and perhaps all of Europe.
-It is lined with glorious beaches, many of which lie empty and in wait of discovery, incredible local restaurants, fantastic wineries and spectacular vistas.
-History buffs will be enchanted by stories of the many cultures and societies which have left their marks on the area including dolmens, cromlechs, Romans, Arabs and Christians.
+The Alentejo region of southern Portugal may be the countries largest, but it hides many of its best-kept secrets.
+Medieval castles, amazing cliffs which nearly fall into the sea, vast plains and coastlines create one of the most beautiful and unspoiled regions of Portugal and perhaps all of Europe.
+It is lined with glorious beaches, many of which lie empty and in wait of discovery, incredible local restaurants, fantastic wineries, and spectacular vistas.
+History buffs will be enchanted by stories of the many cultures and societies which have left their marks on the area, including dolmens, cromlechs, Romans, Arabs, and Christians.

 4. Tuscany Truffle hunting:

-Anyone who is familiar with mushrooms will be able to tell you that Truffles are the rarest and most prized variety.
-Difficult to find and even more challenging to grow there are only a few regions in Europe which supply the world with this delicatessen.
-Though many areas are experimenting with cultivated truffles, it appears only the less desirable varieties respond to farming whereas the more prized species only grow well in the wild.
-Even within the same “family”, size and shape can make a huge difference in the flavor and without a doubt those who work with truffles will tell you that Mugello and the hills of San Miniato produce the most delicious and flavorful varieties.
+Anyone familiar with mushrooms will be able to tell you that Truffles are the rarest and most prized variety.
+Difficult to find and even more challenging to grow, there are only a few regions in Europe which supply the world with this delicatessen.
+Though many areas are experimenting with cultivated truffles, it appears only the less popular varieties respond to farming, whereas the more prized species only grow well in the wild.
+Even within the same “family,” size and shape can make a huge difference in the flavor, and without a doubt, those who work with truffles will tell you that Mugello and the hills of San Miniato produce the most delicious and flavorful varieties.

-The Queen of Truffles and one which happens to grow quite well in Tuscany is the tartufo bianco pregiato (white truffle).
+The Queen of Truffles and one which happens to grow quite well in Tuscany is the Tartufo Bianco (white truffle).
 It can be found from September 10 to December 31 in Mugello and San Miniato.
-This particular truffle can cost up to 3000 Euros a kilo and is usually used by the finest restaurants and chefs in the world.
+This particular truffle can cost up to 3000 Euros a kilo, used by the finest restaurants and chefs in the world.
 Tasting elusive white truffles is a food lovers ultimate VIP experiences in Europe.

-The tartufo nero pregiato (black truffle) can typically be found from November 15 to March 15.
-This delicious mushroom has a softer fragrance and is preferred by some renowned chefs and those looking to enhance the flavor of their home cooked dishes.
+The Tartufo Nero Pregiato (black truffle) is harvested from November 15 to March 15.
+This delicious mushroom has a softer fragrance and is preferred by some renowned chefs and those looking to enhance the flavor of their home-cooked dishes.

-For true aficionados nothing is quite is adventurous as joining professional truffle hunters and their faithful companions on a Truffle hunting mission.
+For true aficionados, nothing is quite as adventurous as joining professional truffle hunters and their faithful companions on a Truffle hunting mission.
 Since truffles grow under the dirt and display no foliage above ground, hunters need a partner with a very acute sense of smell.
-While pigs have been used traditionally modern hunters employ trained dogs to join them on their searches.
+While pigs have been used traditionally, modern hunters employ trained dogs to join them on their searches.

 3. Private visit to Michelangelo’s “Secret Archive” with historian:

-When finally the Pope left word that Michelangelo was forgiven he re-emerged into Florentine society but kept his hiding spot a secret.
-Unknown for nearly 500 years the location was only accidentally discovered in the 1970’s by the director of the Museum of the Medici Chapel.
-Given the fragility of the art work which was kept safe in the tiny, dark and unvented space by lack of human intervention the space is generally closed to the public but can be opened on rare occasions for those lucky enough to be allowed entry into this magical time capsule.
+When finally the Pope left word that Michelangelo was forgiven, he re-emerged into Florentine society but kept his hiding spot a secret.
+Unknown for nearly 500 years, the location was only accidentally discovered in the 1970s by the director of the Museum of the Medici Chapel.
+Given the fragility of the artwork which was kept safe in the tiny, dark, and unvented space by lack of human intervention, space is generally closed to the public but can be opened on rare occasions for those lucky enough to be allowed entry into this magical time capsule.
 This is one of the most unforgettable VIP experiences in Europe.

-2. Vatican behind the scenes with access to hidden rooms and Bramante staircase:
+2. The Vatican behind the scenes with access to hidden rooms and Bramante staircase:

-The Vatican and it’s star attraction, the Sistine Chapel are high on most visitor’s bucket lists for Rome.
-Millions of people pass through their doors to marvel at the treasures and art work hidden inside.
-Most wait in long lines to then be quickly rushed through the rooms before crowding in sardine-like fashion in order to be given the opportunity to admire the spectacular frescoes of the world’s most famous ceiling.
+The Vatican and it’s star attraction, the Sistine Chapel, are high on most visitor’s bucket lists for Rome.
+Millions of people pass through their doors to marvel at the treasures and artwork hidden inside.
+Most waits in long lines to then be quickly rushed through the rooms before crowding in sardine-like fashion to be allowed to admire the spectacular frescoes of the world’s most famous ceiling.

-Of course as no visit to the Vatican would be complete without setting sights on it’s star attraction the visit ends on a high note with private access to the Sistine Chapel for your group alone.
+Of course, as no visit to the Vatican would be complete without setting sights on its star attraction, the visit ends on a high note with private access to the Sistine Chapel for your group alone.
 This is truly one of the most incredible VIP experiences in Europe

 1. Cooking class with Michelin-starred chef in Paris, Rome or Barcelona:

-Have you ever wondered how the best chef’s in the world create their menus, choose their ingredients and conjure up the most beautifully presented and deliciously tasting dishes?
-A cooking class with one of these renowned culinary geniuses can make even an every day cook up their game and enhance their skills.
-Working side by side and receiving hands-on experience while creating delicately prepared foods teaches the pupils the nuances and special touches which help the chef’s create their signature dishes.
+Have you ever wondered how the best chefs in the world create their menus, choose their ingredients, and conjure up the most beautifully presented and deliciously tasting dishes?
+A cooking class with one of these renowned culinary geniuses can make even every day cook up their game and enhance their skills.
+Working side by side and receiving hands-on experience while creating delicately prepared foods teach the pupils the nuances and special touches that help the chefs create their signature dishes.

-Many classes start with a local shopping experience which teaches the students how to source and pick the freshest and finest ingredients.
-After visiting the markets where the chef’s do their shopping the hands on training begins.
-Classes finish with a feast where the group is able to enjoy the fruits of their labor and discuss additional tid- bits which could enhance their future cooking experiences.
+Many classes start with a local shopping experience, which teaches the students how to source and pick the freshest and finest ingredients, after visiting the markets where the chefs do their shopping the hands-on training begins.
+Classes finish with a feast where the group can enjoy the fruits of their labor and discuss additional tidbits that could enhance their future cooking experiences.

-For assistance with booking these and many other exclusive, VIP experiences contact BTA http://www.travelbta.com and one of our amazing travel advisors will be happy to help you design your next unforgettable adventure.
+For assistance with booking these and many other exclusive VIP experiences in Europe and around the world contact BTA and one of our fantastic travel advisors will be happy to help you design your next unforgettable adventure.